Like other reptiles, a crested gecko’s skin needs renewal periodically.

 Here’s our how-to guide to making a crested gecko sauna.

-A veterinarian will remove any pieces of stuck shed very carefully, and special ointment may need to be applied to soothe the skin and prevent infection.
+A veterinarian will carefully remove any pieces of stuck shed, and special ointment may need to be applied to soothe the skin and prevent infection.

 Maintaining Optimal Humidity